Google Decline? comScore Report Brings New Questions To Light

 With comScore’s recent report indicating traffic from Google paid search ads showing no growth versus the same time one year ago, advertisers and Wall Street alike are left staring blankly at each other wondering if this is the first sign towards an actual decline from the once infallible search juggernaut.
 Taking the impact to Google as a viable and attractive investment off the table and approaching strictly from an advertiser’s point of view, let’s examine to get to the heart of the matter.

 Working with the reasonable assumption the data is accurate based on past comScore reports, why the drop in click-through rates (CTR)?
-There are a few possibilities including greater click fraud detection which is filtering out even more fraudulent clicks and would be nothing but a positive long term impact both to advertisers and to Google itself.
-Also, since the Google update towards the end of 2007 which limited the actual clickable area within the ad there are simply less touch-points for a click to occur.
+There are a few possibilities including more significant click fraud detection, which is filtering out even more fraudulent clicks and would be nothing but a positive long term impact both to advertisers and to Google itself.
+Also, since the Google update towards the end of 2007, which limited the actual clickable area within the ad, there are fewer touch-points for a click to occur.
 Again, for PPC marketing that is a positive development; delivering more relevant traffic to advertisers because it filters out unintended clicks.
 That combined with a reduction in on-page real estate available to paid ads due to Google’s expanded “Universal Search” which incorporates images, local listings, and news among the traditional organic and paid search results leads to a shrinking environment for paid ads to operate.

-The truly scary premise to advertisers is if those practical theories are actually secondary causes which make way for an unsettling thought: “Are searchers becoming even more distrusting of paid ads?”We see in many industries where traffic is generally regarded as more savvy (e.g. high-tech B2B, commercial financial verticals, etc.) CTR’s are typically much lower which can lead to the disappearance of premiere listings at the top of the organic results.
-If this trend is creeping into other, more consumer-heavy verticals it could also contribute to the decline.
+The horrifying premise to advertisers is if those practical theories are secondary causes which make way for an unsettling thought: “Are searchers becoming even more distrusting of paid ads?”We see in many industries where traffic is generally regarded as savvier (e.g., high-tech B2B, commercial, financial verticals, etc.) CTR’s are typically much lower, which can lead to the disappearance of premiere listings at the top of the organic results.
+If this trend is creeping into other, more consumer-heavy verticals, it could also contribute to the decline.

-Now I’m not suggesting lower CTR’s are a positive long term scenario nor am I implying it isn’t in everyone’s best interest for Google to help deliver more traffic to advertisers, but if it puts greater pressure on advertisers to buy only relevant keywords and deliver only relevant (and effective, action-inducing) content which improves user experience and leads to a optimistic shift in public opinion of paid ads it may have a positive long term impact.
+Now I’m not suggesting lower CTR’s are a favorable long term scenario nor am I implying it isn’t in everyone’s best interest for Google to help deliver more traffic to advertisers, but if it puts more significant pressure on advertisers to buy only relevant keywords and provide only appropriate (and useful, action-inducing) content which improves user experience and leads to an optimistic shift in public opinion of paid ads it may have a positive long term impact.
 I liken it to the green movement afoot in our country right now.
-If not for higher gas prices due to a shrinking supply, would there be the public outcry for greater MPG alternatives?
-While environmental concerns would certainly be cause for alarm, people’s pocket books are still the bottom line which moves the marketplace and advertisers are no different.
-With less supply and greater demand, the cause of the comScore report might just lead to the favorable effect of demanding more MPG out of your paid search campaigns.
+If not for higher gas prices due to a shrinking supply, would there be the public outcry for higher MPG alternatives?
+While environmental concerns would certainly be cause for alarm, people’s pocketbooks are still the bottom line, which moves the marketplace and advertisers are no different.
+With less supply and higher demand, the cause of the comScore report might lead to the favorable effect of demanding more MPG out of your paid search campaigns.